Michelle Bussey, CEO

-Marjorie Davison is the CEO of the Nova Scotia Apprenticeship Agency.
+Michelle Bussey is the CEO of the Nova Scotia Apprenticeship Agency.
 The CEO is appointed by, and accountable to, the Deputy Minister responsible for the Agency, and is responsible for its general leadership and management.
-In addition, the CEO takes direction from the Apprenticeship Board concerning the Board’s powers and duties.
-She is accountable to the Board to communicate its recommendations to the Minister, and to advance the goals of the apprenticeship and trades qualifications system.
+In addition, the CEO takes direction from the Apprenticeship Board to ensure the voice of industry is heard by Agency operations.
+The CEO is accountable to the Board to communicate its recommendations to the Minister, and to advance the goals of the apprenticeship and trades qualifications system.

 Michelle was appointed in July 2023 to work with industry, apprentices, the Department, the Board, the NSAA team, its clients and partners to modernize the apprenticeship system, making it more efficient and responsive for employers, apprentices and equity-deserving groups to access apprenticeship and to experience success.

 “Let’s enhance the Apprenticeship and Trades Certification System to become the best in order to respond to the province’s needs to grow the population and economy by engaging and responding to industry needs.”

 Michelle Bussey has spent her career promoting and supporting the skilled trades locally, nationally and internationally.
 With expertise in capacity building, industry and community engagement, board governance, marketing and communications, strategic planning, management and team development, Michelle brings strong leadership to this role.